changhyeonnam/FindYourShoes_with_CLIP/README.md

 We developed this service inspired by [Google's image search](https://images.google.com/).
 We found that our service is very similar to [NAVER OmniSearch](https://www.youtube.com/watch?v=jfGpplvNFFs) but we developed this service because it could be challenging and fun to implement.

-This Project is ongoing which is completed by 2022.12.
+This Project is ongoing which is completed by 2023.1.
 This is to-do-list about our development.
 Our final presentation slide is completed!.
 This is link : [slide link](https://docs.google.com/presentation/d/1wV-ke1FDVbulnFdVXPnU6Sb2U8KFbmP5AiH0pkGLwSY/edit?usp=sharing)

+I need to refactorize codes.
+Current codes are messy.

 ### **To do list for our project**